This long post is dedicated to readers who take day trips using public buses from Singapore to JB and wish to explore JB on foot.

 For the information of Muslim readers, both Hua Mui and IT Roo are certified Halal.

 If you like duck, there is Ya Wang, an old established herbal roast duck shop.
 Ya Wang is the appointed Adviser to Singapore’s Dian Xiao Er roast duck franchise.
-I like my roast duck to be crispier but there many people who love Ya Wang’s softer herbal style.Along the main street, Jalan Wong Ah Fook is Kam Long fish head curry.
+I like my roast duck to be crispier but there many people who love Ya Wang’s softer herbal style.Along the main street, Jalan Wong Ah Fook, there is Kam Long fish head curry.
 The secret of Kam Long’s success?
 It makes its popular curry fish head with the freshest fish and vegetables – that’s it.
 Try it.
 Many people rave about Kam Long’s curry fish head as the lunch time crowd testifies.

 When you feel the afternoon heat, pop by the 100 year old Kok Yow Yong herbal tea shop for a quick thirst quencher.
 If you need an extra energy boost or to fight off a cold, you can even ask for a "special".